Bald Hill (Australia): European history

-Lawrence Hargrave lived at the house known as 'Hillcrest' between 1893-1899, after inheriting the property from his brother.
+Lawrence Hargrave lived at the house known as 'Hillcrest' between 1893 and 1899, after inheriting the property from his brother.
 Lawrence Hargrave created many of his monoplanes and cellular kites while at 'Hillcrest'.
 The 13.5 acre estate remained in the Hargrave family until 1940, when it was purchased by Colin Campbell and his wife.
 In 1949, Mrs Campbell donated the house and property to the State Trustees of the Temple Society of Australia who were to use the home for the aged and the sick.
 Hargrave's most successful and recognised achievement occurred on 12 November 1894 in which Hargrave was lifted 16 ft into the air on Stanwell Park Beach by a series of four box kites that he had created.
 Hargrave's significant work on box kites had important consequences on wing design and the soon after creation of the airplane.
 Hargrave conducted his heavier-than-air flights on Stanwell Park Reserve Beach.

 On 3 August 1940, the Lawrence Hargrave memorial was erected on Bald Hill.
 The monument was placed on Bald Hill to signify Hargrave's work in aeronautics and overlooks the scene of his experiments.
 The height of this location suggests altitude, as in flight; and the location was also considered appropriate due to the popularity of the site as a tourist destination.
 The sandstone memorial exhibits a bronze plaque, mounted beneath a bronze high relief portrait of Hargrave holding a box kite in a landscape background.
 The inscriptions on the memorial currently reads as follows: